An unarmed driver asked to speak with a police officer’s supervisor. The officer used a Taser on him, video shows.

 A moment later, video shows, the officer used the Taser on Gordon, who screamed in agony.

-The footage, captured by Gordon, only shows 49 seconds of the incident.
-But his lawyer, who released the video Friday “to spark conversation in the community” and “raise awareness,” said the interaction had escalated too quickly.
+The footage, captured by Gordon, shows only 49 seconds of the incident.
+But his attorney, who released the video Friday “to spark conversation in the community” and “raise awareness,” said the interaction had escalated too quickly.

 Questioning a police officer “shouldn’t be met with an immediate escalation, shouldn’t be met with an officer interpreting that exchange as a challenge to his authority,” attorney Ryan Wheeler said at a news conference Friday.